kuzudb/kuzu-docs/src/content/docs/concurrency.md

 In this section, we will go over the basics of how applications connect to a Kùzu database and list some best practices on how to do so concurrently.

+When you open Kùzu under on-disk mode, your data and the underlying database files are stored in a local database directory.
+You can also create an [in-memory database](/get-started#in-memory-database), where no data is persisted to disk.
-Kùzu is a disk-based system and each database is stored in a database directory (an in-memory version of Kùzu is on our immediate roadmap).
-Throughout this documentation, let's suppose you have a Kùzu database in your local directory `./kuzu-db-dir`.
+Throughout this documentation, let’s suppose you open a Kùzu database that's on-disk, and whose files are in a directory named `./kuzu-db-dir`.

 ## Understand connections

 ### Database and connection objects
 Application processes must connect to a Kùzu database in 2 steps before they can start querying it:

 **Step 1.** Create an instance of a `Database` object `db` and pass it the database directory (`./kuzu-db-dir` in our example below), and a read-write mode which can be either:
 1. `READ_WRITE` (default); or
 2. `READ_ONLY`